ONLY 2 SPACES LEFT

 Jacob-Riglin.jpg

-Wed.
-Sept.
-18 Day 2: Ljubljana.
-(D) Arrive at Ljubljana Joze Pucnik Airport where we are met by a private transport and drive (30 minutes) to the city center and the Vander hotel.
-Time to rest and then welcome drink/meeting and traditional dinner at a local restaurant.
+Thursday.
+September 16, Day 2: Ljubljana.
+(D) Arrive at Ljubljana Joze Pucnik airport where we are met by private transport and drive 30 minutes to the city center and our boutique accommodation.
+Enjoy time to rest and then a welcome drink/meeting and traditional dinner at a local restaurant.

-Mon.
-September 23 Day 7: Bled – Radovljica – Bled (BL*) Start your day with a scenic hike in a 1,6 km/1 mi long Vintgar gorge —carving its way through vertical rocks, and graced with waterfalls, pools and rapids.
-Then visit the charming little town of Radovljica, with views of the Slovenian Alps.
-Radovljica preserves the design of a medieval town, adding to its unique beauty.
-After visiting a beekeeping museum, we drive to a nearby village of Selo, where a local beekeeper has built an apiary (freestanding house of beehives) and teaches visitors about his uniquely Slovenian form of agriculture.
-You’ll see painted panels with bees buzzing in and out, including Winnie-the-Pooh-style hive transplanted from a tree trunk.
-Honey tasting and snacks included in the farmstead.
-Evening at leisure.
+Tuesday.
+September 23, Day 7: Bled to Radovljica (BL) We start our day in Bled with a scenic hike (1.6 km/1 mile- long) to Vintgar gorge which carves its way through vertical rocks, graced by waterfalls, pools and rapids.
+Then we will visit the charming little town of Radovljica, with views of the Slovenian Alps.
+Radovljica has preserved the ambience of a medieval town, adding to its unique beauty.
+After visiting a beekeeping museum, we will drive to the nearby village of Selo, where a local beekeeper has built an apiary (freestanding house of beehives) and teaches visitors about his uniquely Slovenian form of agriculture.
+You’ll see painted panels with bees buzzing in and out, including a Winnie-the-Pooh-style hive transplanted from a tree trunk.
+We will have a honey tasting and snacks included in the farmstead visit (which serves as lunch).
+The evening is at leisure.

 horses-originate-from-Slovenia.jpg

-Wed.
-Sept.
-25 Day 9: Piran – Koper – Merezige – Piran (BL) The Venetian Republic left its legacy in the mediterranean town of Piran, with narrow winding streets, closely huddled houses, and stately squares and churches.
+Thursday, September 25, Day 9: Piran to Koper to Merezige (BL) The Venetian Republic left its legacy in the mediterranean town of Piran, with its narrow winding streets, closely huddled houses, stately squares and churches.
 Enjoy your morning time on the seaside promenade.
-A short ride will take us to the town of Koper, dotted with churches, monasteries, and galleries, and to a guided visit of Pretorian Palace.
-Lunch in the village of Merezige, known or its wine fountain and tastings.
-Lunch and Slovenian wine included.
-Drive back to Piran and enjoy evening at leisure.
+A short ride will take us to the town of Koper, dotted with churches, monasteries, and galleries, and on a guided visit of Pretorian Palace.
+We will have lunch in the village of Merezige, known for its wine fountain and tastings.
+(Lunch and Slovenian wine is included.)
+Then we will drive back to Piran and enjoy an evening at leisure.

-Fri.
-Sept.
-27 Day 11: Maribor – Jeruzalem – Maribor (BLD) Start your day with a guided city tour of Maribor.
-Continue to the small, tranquil village of Jerusalem, rich in history, wines, winding roads, culinary specialties, and cultural heritage.
+Saturday, September 27, Day 11: Maribor to Jeruzalem to Maribor (BLD) We start our day with a guided city tour of Maribor.
+Then we continue to the small, tranquil village of Jeruzalem, rich in history, wines, winding roads, culinary specialties, and cultural heritage.
 The Romans brought the vines, but locals perfected the art of winemaking, transferring the region into one of the most well-known Slovenian attractions.
 The area was a muse and an inspiration to many Slovenian artists, poets and painters, not just because of the wine but the countryside itself.
-In Slovenian Tuscany we will join locals in grape picking since October is the grape harvest time.
-Lunch included.
-In the evening we will remember the best moments from the past days while we will enjoy a memorable farewell dinner.
+In Slovenian Tuscany, we will join locals in grape picking since October is the grape harvest time.
+Lunch is included.

-Sat.
-Sept.
-28 Day 12: Maribor – Ljubljana Airport of Joze Pucnik (B) A 1.5 hour trip in our private bus to the capitol for our flight back to the US or continue your holidays and visit neighboring Croatia or Northern Italy.
+Monday, September 29, Day 13: Maribor to Ljubljana airport of Joze Pucnik (B) It's a 1.5-hour trip in our private bus to the capitol for our flight back to the US or to continue your travels, perhaps visiting neighboring Croatia or Northern Italy.

 Fotka-Maribor-SourceJostGantar.jpg